AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 }
 ```

 This example with the fallback is interesting: if you re-write it with a single exit point you must introduce a temporary variable to hold the result.
 I think that you *cannot* do this code without using one of two things: a temporary variable to hold the value to return at your single exit point, or multiple exit points.
 The single return increases the amount of temporary mutable state and thus the complexity.
+It's a trade-off.

 ## Links